Shelob9/meadow-foam/theory-of-cms.md

 When I discovered HTML as a kid, a big part of why I was so excited and fasinated by was beacuse it was extensible and universal.
 It could be made to work for different types of people.
 When I discovered I could play with open source content managment systems (CMS) like WordPress and Wikipedia, I felt the same way.

-This bubble is about different types of CMS, how they are evolving to be more graph-like and why that's good if personal puiblishing is trending more towards [[digital-gardens]].
+This bubble is about different types of CMS, how they are evolving to be more graph-like and why that's good if personal publishing is trending more towards [[digital-gardens]].

 ## Useful Generalizations About CMSes